 - Retroactive expenses will not be funded (i.e. the expense does not fall within the current academic/fiscal year).

 The CPSIF Report is compiled to highlight your club’s accomplishments.
 By sharing your story, you will be inspiring the engineering community.
 Please review the Guidelines for Impact Statements document before you submit.
-Impact Statements are due April 30, 2017.
+Please note, that future funding is contingent upon your group submitting this Impact Statement.
+Impact Statements are due May 12, 2020.